Cucurbitales: Overview

 Some species are trees that have similar foliage to the true laurels due to convergent evolution.

 The patterns of speciation in the Cucurbitales are diversified in a high number of species.
 They have a pantropical distribution with centers of diversity in Africa, South America, and Southeast Asia.
 They most likely originated in West Gondwana 67–107 million years ago, so the oldest split could relate to the break-up of Gondwana in the middle Eocene to late Oligocene, 45–24 million years ago.
 The group reached their current distribution by multiple intercontinental dispersal events.
 One factor was product of aridification, other groups responded to favorable climatic periods and expanded across the available habitat, occurring as opportunistic species across wide distribution; other groups diverged over long periods within isolated areas.

 The Cucurbitales comprise the families: Apodanthaceae, Anisophylleaceae, Begoniaceae, Coriariaceae, Corynocarpaceae, Cucurbitaceae, Tetramelaceae, and Datiscaceae.
 Some of the synapomorphies of the order are: leaves in spiral with secondary veins palmated, calyx or perianth valvate, and the elevated stomatal calyx/perianth bearing separate styles.
 The two whorls are similar in texture.

 Tetrameles nudiflora is a tree of immense proportions of height and width; Tetramelaceae, Anisophylleaceae, and Corynocarpaceae are tall canopy trees in temperate and tropical forests.
 The genus Dendrosicyos, with the only species being the cucumber tree, is adapted to the arid semidesert island of Socotra.
 Deciduous perennial Cucurbitales lose all of their leaves for part of the year depending on variations in rainfall.
 The leaf loss coincides with the dry season in tropical, subtropical and arid regions.
 In temperate or polar climates, the dry season is due to the inability of the plant to absorb water available in the form of ice.
 Apodanthaceae are obligatory endoparasites that only emerge once a year in the form of small flowers that develop into small berries, however taxonomists have not agreed on the exact placement of this family within the Cucurbitales.

 Over half of the known members of this order belong to the greatly diverse begonia family Begoniaceae, with around 1500 species in two genera.
 Before modern DNA-molecular classifications, some Cucurbitales species were assigned to orders as diverse as Ranunculales, Malpighiales, Violales, and Rafflesiales.
 Early molecular studies revealed several surprises, such as the nonmonophyly of the traditional Datiscaceae, including Tetrameles and Octomeles, but the exact relationships among the families remain unclear.

 The lack of knowledge about the order in general is due to many species being found in countries with limited economic means or unstable political environments, factors unsuitable for plant collection and detailed study.
 Thus the vast majority of species remain poorly determined, and a future increase in the number of species is expected.

+Etymology

+The name Cucurbitales originates from the latin word cucurbita, meaning "gourd."